osama1225/Distributed-File-System/README.md

 5- Handling abort operations for the transaction.

 6- Handling multiple Access to the same file, such that operations from transaction with lower time stamp are done before operations from transactions with higher time_stamp.

+Hint: if you will use this code, Write your own Main Class.